CONTENT RATING: PG-16

 I wish to god I was kidding.

 According to a 2016 large-scale research project about offensive language by Ofcom – that is, the UK’s Office of Communications – terms like these are rated as amongst the most taboo and offensive by the British public.
 And yet, this China comment is frequently described in the press as an example of a “gaffe”.
 The media will have an actual cow about a working class teenager dropping the f-bomb in private conversation as the first signs of an impending apocalyptic mass-extinction event that will end the entire universe, but here, it laughingly reduces actual racist commentary by a member of the royal family right down to an unintentionally embarrassing or rude remark.
-Hang on to Prince Phillip’s frankly mind-boggling social blank cheque, because we’re going to see some real examples of what happens when you’re not an old, white, upper class, wealthy, Royal dude.
+Hang on to Prince Philip’s frankly mind-boggling social blank cheque, because we’re going to see some real examples of what happens when you’re not an old, white, upper class, wealthy, Royal dude.

 Let’s return to London, but now we need skip forward three years to the 10th of March 2009.
 We’re in Bradstock Road where PC Challis and PCSO McIlvaney are looking for individuals suspected of carrying cannabis.
 Outside a block of flats, these officers search three men, including 19-year-old Denzel Cassius Harvey.
 Harvey objects to being searched and exclaims,